 I’ve successfully made these cookies dairy-free and they were as good in taste and texture as the original recipe.
 As a substitute for the butter, I used vegan butter.
 You can use any vegan butter that you like.

 To defrost frozen baked cookies.
-Simple take them out of the freezer and let them come to room temperature.
+Simply take them out of the freezer and let them come to room temperature.

 To defrost the cookie dough, it applies the same rule, thaw overnight in the fridge or at room temperature.